x509ghost/x509ghost-drop/README.md

 <details>
 <summary>⚠️ DISCLAIMER — READ BEFORE CONTINUE</summary>

+#NOOOOOO!
+YOU DID IT.
+YOU FOUND ME AND #STOPED MY ATTACK.
+ALL RIGHT, YOU MAYBE #WON THIS BATTLE BUT YOU HAVE NOT WIN THE #WAR.
+I WILL BE BACK!!!
+# P.S GOOB JOB

 This repository is part of the **organizational cybersecurity exercise**.
 All content, characters, threat actors, and scenarios described here are entirely fictional.
 No real attack is planned or underway against any Croatian website or infrastructure.